galk-research/pddlsim/README.md

 This code should use a plan dispatcher to solve the problem

 An empty example that shows the necessary functions for an exective can be found in pddlsim/executors/executor.py

-If all that you need is to use the library and not develop it:
-The pddlsim library can be installed using `pip install dist/pddlsim-0.1.dev0-py2-none-any.whl` This is a binary distribution of the project, which was compiled on a 64bit Ubuntu 16.04 and it won't necessarily work on other platforms.

 Project structure: